Roboy/RoboyVR/00_sphinx_documentation/documentation/index.rst

 RoboyVR uses Unity3D to create an immersive and exciting virtual environment.
 Extensive expierence with Unity is recommended.
 Unity natively relies on C#, so advanced knowledge in this field is highly advised.
 Otherwise see `Unity3D <https://unity3d.com/>`_.

-The roboy simulation which runs on Gazebo/ROS is written in C++, for this section a basic overview is sufficient to be able to understand/construct messages which are then sent via a ROSbridge.
+The Roboy simulation which runs on Gazebo/ROS is written in C++, for this section a basic overview is sufficient to be able to understand/construct messages which are then sent via a ROSbridge.
 For starting the simulation you should be familiar with Linux/Ubuntu.
-Further it is useful to have some understanding of python in order to transform the roboy models via the Blender-api(an early python script already exists for this purpose).
+Further it is useful to have some understanding of python in order to transform the Roboy models via the Blender-api(an early python script already exists for this purpose).

 The following links can be seen as a guideline, of course you can do